You’ve decided to travel Europe by rail, but you’re still not quite sure if a Eurail pass is for you, and if it is, how to use it?

 How to Buy your Eurail Pass?

 Usually, the pass should be bought from six months ahead of your trip, up to a week ahead (but always consider shipping time to your address).
-After you buy a rail pass, you have six months to validate it at a train station in Europe (we’ll cover validation soon).
+After you purchase a rail pass, you have six months to validate it at a train station in Europe (we’ll cover validation soon).

-Most Eurail passes must be purchased in the U.S. (or respective non-European country) and are not sold in Europe, but there are some exceptions: Passes like the multi-country pass are sold at some of Europe’s major railway stations, but their price tag is higher than in the U.S. Some countries also offer their own local pass at their major station, but again, at a higher price.
+Most Eurail passes must be purchased in the U.S. (or respective non-European country) and are not sold in Europe.
+But, there are some exceptions: Passes like the multi-country pass are sold at some of Europe’s major railway stations, but their price tag is higher than in the U.S. Some countries also offer their own local pass at their major station, but again, at a higher price.

 Things to note: You can save a lot of money on your passes if you’re 25 years old or younger, or if you’re a party of two or more.
 Of course, second class passes are cheaper than first class, and I highly recommend getting a second class instead of first.
 Why?

-- If you’re a backpacker like me, then traveling cheaply is more important than “luxury”.
+- If you’re a backpacker like me, then traveling cheaply is more important than “luxury.”

 - When reserving a berth on a sleeper train, most probably you will select second-class reservation since the reservation fare is much cheaper (I’ll cover this soon).